DiogoJunqueiraGeraldo/events-management-api/README.md

 **This project does not handle timezones.** All date and time operations assume the local system timezone without adjustments.

-## 🛠️ Possible Overengineering (a.k.a.
-Learning Goals)

-There are many improvements that could be made.
-Not all of them are strictly necessary (or even justified) for a project of this size — but exploring them would be a great way to dive into small yet important architectural concepts:

 ## ✅ MVP Infra Checklist

 > Production readiness starts here.
 If you're missing items below, you're not running in prod — you're cosplaying.